ttkorhonen/e3pages/docs/kb/guide/articles/14_debugging_e3.md

 $ iocsh -dv -l='/path/to/myModule' -r myModule
 ```

-It's possible to debug the EPICS base by calling iocsh under valgrind without a
+It's possible to debug EPICS base by calling iocsh under valgrind without a
 startup script or `-r` will run softIocPVA alone.

 ```console